 The Siyaka Report (2016) cites Spaull (2015)

 …despite significant investments into the education system, learners from Quintile 1-3 schools (still largely catering for African learners) continue to achieve at far lower rates than their Quintile 5 counterparts (where White learners are more represented).
 His research clearly demonstrates how learners from the lower quintiles consistently exit the education system and fall either into unemployment or are only able to access low paying, low skilled jobs.
 In contrast their Quintile 5 counterparts exit the schooling system and transition quite smoothly into higher or further education and onto jobs; often jobs that have a clear pathway to professional and/or managerial positions (Spaull, 2015).

 This suggests an opportunity to partner with schools if you are accredited to deliver NQFL 2, 3 and 4 qualifications.

-2. Find data to determine market opportunities and competitive advantages
+2. Find data to determine the youth market opportunities and competitive advantages

 NEETs are young people who are Neither in Employment, nor Education or Training.

 The largest group of NEETs are 21 – 25-year-olds, coming in at a massive 51%.